IPL VS Laser Hair Removal

 What to expect with IPL?

-IPL is widely used today and effective hair removal for men and women.
+IPL is widely used today and is effective for hair removal for men and women.

 How effective is ipl hair removal?